Daycare and school

 If your child has been sent home from school or daycare due to the Corona virus, either as a close contact or as the infected, you may be entitled to unemployment benefits while you take care of your child.
 You can read more about this possibility at Borger.dk (in Danish).

 If one is travelling abroad, it is important to follow the Ministry of Foreign Affairs’ travel guides.
 The guides are updated continually and divides countries into yellow for open countries and orange for quarantine countries.

 Children, who have been travelling to a yellow country, may return to daycare or school as usual.

-However, if your child has travelled to a country, which is orange due to many infected, your child must be tested or stay home for 14 days after getting home.
+However, if your child has travelled to a country, which is orange due to many infected, your child must stay home for 14 days after getting home.
 Please be aware, that a home stay or travel abroad will be registered as absence from school unless one has special reasons for travelling.